Sunbrella is Committed to the Environment.

 Sunbrella Renaissance yarns create the occasional, natural variation of shade or specks of color thanks to their unique composition, adding to the visual interest of the fabric.
 The result is a textile with vintage charm, rich coloration, soft feel, and excellent performance.

 Recycle My Sunbrella

-In 2010, for the United States we started our Recycle My Sunbrella program that allows consumers to participate in the recycling process.
+In 2010, we started the Recycle My Sunbrella program that allows domestic consumers to participate in our recycling process.
 This is a special ‘take-back’ program that provides an alternative to disposal for fabric scraps, awning covers, boat covers and upholstery fabric.
-Since the inception of the program, business partners and homeowners have recycled more than 400,000 pounds of fabric.
-Rather than going to a landfill, this fabric is recycled for a second life reborn as yarns for use in decorative Sunbrella fabrics.
+Since the inception of the program, business partners and homeowners have recycled more than 600,000 pounds of fabric.

 Send your used Sunbrella fabric to Recycle My Sunbrella.Get Started